aayush598/mcp-test-harness/README.md

-I'm sorry about that!
-I understand you need the content of the `README.md` file in a copyable format, without the immersive tags.

-Here is the plain text content of the `README.md` file for the Autonomous Multi-Agent MCP Test Harness:

 # Autonomous Multi-Agent MCP Test Harness

 This repository contains the blueprints and implementation for an autonomous, multi-agent test harness designed to rigorously validate and stress Model Context Protocol (MCP) server implementations.
 The harness is built on a modular architecture, allowing you to select and combine different types of agents to create comprehensive and repeatable test scenarios.